advaitapte/portfolio/README.md

 - trained the data using the scikit-learn library and in jupyter notebook.

 Impact of COVID-19 on Airlines (_August 2022 - December 2022_)
-- worked on flight data gathered from Kaggle to analyze how covid affected different airlines.
+- Analyzed global airline flight data (1M+ rows) from Kaggle to assess the financial and operational impact of COVID-19, producing actionable recommendations for mitigating future disruptions.
-- used R and the ggplot library to analyze the results and present in front of the class.
+- Created interactive visualizations with ggplot2 to clearly communicate insights, improving comprehension and engagement during academic presentations.

 ### Certifications
 Tableau A-Z: Hands on Tableau Training for Data Science: Udemy (_January 2024_)